Chicken and turkey are among the most popular and versatile foods Americans eat, but they also bring health risks to your plate.

 The big chicken and turkey companies own everything from the chicks and poults to the feed, the trucks, the slaughter facilities, and the brand.
 The grower assumes all the debt associated with the operation, including the mortgages on the special buildings they have to construct to get a contract.
 The farmer also shoulders the expenses of utilities and of removing waste and dead birds.

 Concentrating poultry production means concentrating the amount of waste seeping off of factory farms into nearby waterways (like the Chesapeake Bay).
 Perdue and other big companies leave the farmers to shoulder all the responsibility for dealing with the waste.

 Do you need more reasons to avoid poultry produced by these giant companies?
 Consider that their market power begets enormous political power — and these companies throw their weight around to make sure they can continue producing the most birds for the most profit.
 Plus, factory farming hurts poultry producers, consumers, and the environment.

 Nothing showcases the power Big Ag holds over our political leaders more than emails we at Food & Water Watch revealed last year between Martin O’Malley, the Democratic governor of Maryland and poultry giant Perdue.

 These exchanges illustrated how Perdue’s profits from chicken sold in California and Michigan are being used to exert inappropriate power over Maryland’s governor through intense lobbying efforts on everything from poultry litter incineration to the environmental cases that a university law clinic engages in.
-If you buy your chicken or turkey from the grocery store, chances are that you are buying a brand owned by one of the largest companies.
+If you your chicken or turkey from the grocery store, chances are that you are ing a brand owned by one of the largest companies.

 Consider seeking out independent poultry farmers who sell direct to consumers instead.